Device Portal for HoloLens

 Connect over Wi-Fi

-Look up your device's IP address.- Find the IP address on the device under Settings > Network & Internet > Wi-Fi > Advanced Options.
+Look up your device's IP address.
+Find the IP address on the device under Settings > Network & Internet > Wi-Fi > Hardware properties.
 You can also ask, "Hey Cortana, what is my IP address?"

 From a web browser on your PC, go to